jsleung1/project4_docker_kubernetes/README.md

-# Udacity Project 4: Docker with Kubernetes
+# Udacity Project 4: Docker and Kubernetes
 Project 4: Refactor Udagram App into Microservices and Deploy

 ## Important: